Privacy Policy

 In the following, we inform you about the dispatch and contents of our newsletter.

-Our newsletter is aimed at customers, clients and interested parties and provides information about our companies, events and, in particular, news in tax law.
+Our newsletter is aimed at customers, clients and interested parties and provides information about our companies, events and, in particular, news in the area of compliance and data protection law.

 By providing your e-mail address, you have the opportunity to receive our newsletter on a regular basis.
 For the registration to our newsletter we use the so-called double-opt-in procedure.
 This means that after your registration, we will send you an e-mail to the e-mail address you provided, in which we ask you to confirm that you wish to receive the newsletter.
 If you do not confirm your registration, your information will be blocked and automatically deleted after one month.
 In addition, we store your IP addresses and times of registration and confirmation.
 The purpose of this procedure is to be able to prove your registration and, if necessary, to clarify a possible misuse of your personal data.